qorix-group/score/docs/features/communication/ipc/docs/architecture/index.rst

 - All transaction log entries are complete (transaction end marker is written).
   The communication partner can roll all transactions back and rejoin communication.
 - A transaction log entry is incomplete (transaction end marker is missing).
-  The communication partner is incapable of rolling back his actions fully.
+  The communication partner is incapable of rolling back its actions fully.
   Rejoining the communication would impact other communication partners.
   The communication partner is barred from rejoining the communication.